happyhere-TN/termux_xashDS-new-engine-/README.md

 # // offline or online public server

 **-online**
-if u have router just open port set  udp/27015/ip/ and save and open ur server plz dont tipe public 1 to server not crash after that u find ur server in public servers. if u have mobile data open mobile data and download any forwording port apk and open it set udp/27015/ip/ and save and open ur server plz dont tipe public 1 to server not crash after that u find ur server in public servers.
+if u have wifi  join to router configurate open port set  udp/27015/ip/ and save and open ur server plz dont tipe public 1 to server not crash after that u find ur server in public servers.

+if u have mobile data open mobile data and download any forwording port apk and open it set udp/27015/ip/ and save and open ur server plz dont tipe public 1 to server not crash after that u find ur server in public servers.